smittytone/HighlighterSwift/README.md

 ![Far theme example](Images/atom-one-dark.png)

-It is a more up-to-date version of Juan Pablo Illanes’ [Highlightr](https://github.com/raspu/Highlightr) and relies heavily upon code from that project, which is unfortunately now no longer fully maintained.
+It is a more up-to-date version of Juan Pablo Illanes’ [Highlightr](https://github.com/raspu/Highlightr) and relies heavily upon code from that project, which is unfortunately no longer fully maintained.

 ### Improvements and Changes

-Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript in June 2021 was version 11.0.1.
-The use of version 9 is no longer supported or recommended by the Hightlight.js team.
-Version 1.x of HighlighterSwift made use of Highlight.js 10.7.3.
+Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript library in June 2021, when HighlighterSwift was developed, was version 11.0.1.
+The use of Highlight.js 9.x is no longer supported or recommended by the Hightlight.js team.
+Version 1.x of HighlighterSwift made use of the stable Highlight.js 10.7.3.
 Version 2.0.0 moves to Highlight.js 11.5.0.

 HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.